+'''

-read_lock_table(Tab) -> ok | transaction abort
+read_lock_table(Tab :: table()) -> ok

 Calls the function mnesia:lock({table, Tab}, read).

+'''

-report event(Event) -> ok
+report event(Event :: term()) -> ok

 When tracing a system of Mnesia applications it is useful to be able to interleave Mnesia own events with application-related events that give information about the application context.